hadilq/LiveEvent/README.md

 ---
 This library holds a class to handle single live events in Android MVVM architectural pattern.
-This class is extended form LiveData class, from `androidx.lifecycle:lifecycle-extensions` library, to propagate the data as an event, which means it emits data just once.
+This class is extended form LiveData class, from `androidx.lifecycle:lifecycle-extensions` library, to propagate the data as an event, which means it emits data just once, not after configuration changes again.

 Usage
 ---